NIS2 compliance beyond the April 2026 deadline

 The NIS2 Directive promotes a culture of transparency and collaboration.
 Intigriti embodies this by fostering open communication between organizations and the security research community.

-We can help you determine if you fall under the scope of NIS2, evaluate your security measures to meet NIS2 compliance, and highlight which security measures to incorporate to enhance your incident reporting.
+Our team of certified security professionals can help you with bug bounty and PTaaS programs specifically designed to support NIS2 requirements, determine if you fall under the scope of NIS2, evaluate your security measures to meet NIS2 compliance, and highlight which security measures to incorporate to enhance your incident reporting.

 Author